login-securite/DonPAPI/readme.md

 - Gather machine protected DPAPI secrets
   - ScheduledTask that will contain cleartext login/password of the account configured to run the task
   - Wi-Fi passwords
-- Extract Masterkey's hash value for every user profiles (masterkeys beeing protected by the user's password, let's try to crack them with Hashcat)
+- Extract Masterkey's hash value for every user profiles (masterkeys being protected by the user's password, let's try to crack them with Hashcat)
 - Identify who is connected from where, in order to identify admin's personal computers.
 - Extract other non-dpapi protected secrets (VNC/Firefox/mRemoteNG)
 - Gather protected secrets from IE, Chrome, Firefox and start reaching the Azure tenant.